jjongjee/webioesp32/README.md

-This project is for esp32 chips.
+This project is for esp32 chips in vscode.

 This project is derived from webiopi.

+WebIOPi in esp32

-You have to input your SSID and Password.
+1. You have to input your SSID and Password.